-Bylaw General Description Date Adopted Amendments Review Date List of Offences under the Queenstown Lakes District Navigation Safety Bylaw 2009 Lists offences and infringement fees under the Navigation Safety Bylaw 2/12/2009 Will be reviewed in association with the above.
+Bylaw General Description Date Adopted Amendments Review Date apply.
+It also defines where freedom camping is prohibited to protect the areas, access to those areas and the health and safety of people visiting the areas.
+Navigation Safety Bylaw 2014 Regulates and controls the safe use of the district's waterways by people and vessels.
+18 December 2014 Under review following a resolution from the previous Council.
+List of Offences under the Queenstown Lakes District Navigation Safety Bylaw 2009 Lists offences and infringement fees under the Navigation Safety Bylaw 2/12/2009 Will be reviewed in association with the above.
 Shotover River Bylaw 2015 Restricts public access to the Shotover River Concession Area for the purposes of maritime safety for river users .
-17 December 2015 2019/20 Maritime Transport (Infringement Fees for Offences- Queenstown Lakes District Council Shotover River Bylaw 2015) Regulations 2016 Lists offences and infringement fees under the Shotover River Bylaw Regulations came into force on 28 April 2016 To be undertaken as part of review of Shotover River Bylaw 2015 Speed Limit Bylaw 2009 incorporating: Amendment 1 of 2010 Amendment 3 of 2012 Amendment 4 of 2015 Sets speed limits on roads within the jurisdiction of the Council and to designate urban traffic areas within the district.
+17 December 2015 2019/20 Maritime Transport (Infringement Fees for Offences- Queenstown Lakes District Council Shotover River Lists offences and infringement fees under the Shotover River Bylaw Regulations came into force on 28 April 2016 To be undertaken as part of review of Shotover River Bylaw 2015

+Bylaw General Description Date Adopted Amendments Review Date Bylaw 2015) Regulations 2016 Speed Limit Bylaw 2009 incorporating: Amendment 1 of 2010 Amendment 3 of 2012 Amendment 4 of 2015 Sets speed limits on roads within the jurisdiction of the Council and to designate urban traffic areas within the district.
 28 April 2009 Amendment 1: 25 May 2010 Amendment 2: 18 December 2012 Amendment 3: 30 April 2015 Amendment 1 2010 Amendment 3 2012 Amendment 4 2015 2019/20 Trade Waste Bylaw 2014 Protects the wastewater network (including the treatment plant) from substances that have a detrimental effect on its operation and asset life.
 30 July 2015 2018/19 Traffic and Parking Bylaw 2012 Regulates parking and the use of roads and public areas vested in or under the control of the Council.
-18 December 2012 2017/18 Water Supply Bylaw 2015 Controls the supply of water to customers in the district.
-26 November 2015 2019/20
+18 December 2012 2017/18 Water Supply Bylaw 2015 Controls the supply of water to customers in the 26 November 2015 2019/20

-Bylaw General Description Date Adopted Amendments Review Date Waterways and Ramp Fees Regulates and controls the use of moorings and maritime 26 June 2014 2018/19 Bylaw 2014 structures in the district.
+Bylaw General Description Date Adopted Amendments Review Date district.
+Waterways and Ramp Fees Bylaw 2014 Regulates and controls the use of moorings and maritime structures in the district.
+26 June 2014 2018/19